Welton, Lincolnshire: Twin towns – sister cities

 Welton and Moncé-en-Belin signed the Official Twinning Charter on 28 September 1974 in Welton.
-The twinning committee oversees all activity related to twinning with the council in Moncé-en-Belin, chaired by Cllr Marlene Chapman, vice-chair of Welton's council, who usually gives the welcome speech on the Moncéen arrival in Welton.
+The Parish Council's Heritage & Events Committee oversees all activity related to twinning with the council in Moncé-en-Belin, chaired by Cllr Marlene Chapman, vice-chair of Welton's council, who usually gives the welcome speech on the Moncéen arrival in Welton.
 The two councils meet and celebrate anniversaries every 10 years.
-The most recent anniversary was marked in summber 2014 when the Parish Council hosted a reception for the Frecnh visitors for the 40th anniversary.
-Visits between members of the Family Twinning Association take place each year over the August bank holiday weekend with the people for Moncé-en-Belin visiting Welton every even year, and vice versa every odd.
+The most recent anniversary was marked in Summer 2024 when Welton members visited France for the 50th anniversary celebrations.
+Visits between members of the Family Twinning Association take place each year over the August bank holiday weekend with the people from Moncé-en-Belin visiting Welton every other year, and vice versa.
 There is a French post box on the wall of the Parish Council office, and a street named Monce Close in Welton, as well as an Avenue de Welton in Moncé-en-Belin.